 - Check the box for Former Prisoner of War plates or Former Prisoner of War tabs.

-Remember to update your Good To Go! account
+4. Update your Good To Go! account

-You aren’t required to renew your Former Prisoner of War license plates or tabs.
+You’re not required to renew your Former Prisoner of War license plates or tabs.